ericmedvet/slides/2026-alicews-hierarchical/main.md

 - should different levels have the same goals?
 - should the information (amount and time resolution) available to levels be the same?

+---

+class: middle, center

+# Discussion

+---

+## Outline

+1. Do you think this is a relevant topic?
+Do you like it?
+2. Are you aware of related things?
+3. What would you start from?
+What would be the first research question?
+4. How would you define a set of experiments for answering the research question(s)?

+---

+## Relevance

+Do you think this is a relevant topic?
+Do you like it?

+- the things you would write in an introduction (first paragraph(s)) for motivating the research
+- the thing you would write in the conclusions as a perspective impact of the work

+---

+## Related works

+Are you aware of related things?

+---

+## Research question(s)

+What would you start from?
+What would be the first research question?

+Likely necessary:
+- a definition of hierarchical

+Possible questions:
+- is some (forcibly) hierarchical brain better than a non-hierarchical brain?
+- does hierarchy naturally emerges?
+- is there an "optimal" number of levels in the hierarchy?
+- does hierarchy lead to different behaviors?
+- ...

+---

+## Experiment design

+How would you define a set of experiments for answering the research question(s)?

+- what kind of agent? toy vs. "realistic" setting?
+- what kind of brain? (and body)
+- what kind of optimization? evolution/development/plasticity/learning?